joelchan/inst126-intro-programming-notes/2b_Variables.md

 print(c, "is a", type(c))
 ```

 *Aside: here I'm using a `,` to join multiple things into a string, instead of the `+`.
-Ignore it for now, but if you're curious, the reason is this `,` operator tells Python to automatically convert all the things into strings before trying to concatenante them together.*
+Ignore it for now, but if you're curious, the reason is this `,` operator tells Python to automatically convert all the things into strings before trying to concatenate them together.*

 You can also write an expression that can test this